ucsd-dsc-arts/dsc160-midterm-group9/README.md

 Project Team Members:
 - Jou-Ying Lee, jol067@ucsd.edu
-- Firstname Lastname2, name2@ucsd.edu
+- Yunlin Tang, yut085@ucsd.edu
-- Firstname Lastname3, name3@ucsd.edu
+- Yupei Zhou, yuz522@ucsd.edu
-- Firstname Lastname4, name4@ucsd.edu
+- Sizhu Chen, sic100@ucsd.edu
-- Firstname Lastname5, name5@ucsd.edu
+- Yuanbo Shi, yus263@ucsd.edu

 ## Abstract

 (10 points)

-For the project proposal, please write a short abstact addressing the questions below.
+For the project proposal, please write a short abstract addressing the questions below.
 You should replace the entire contents of this section with one to two paragraphs addressing the following:

 - What is the data set that you are going to analyze?
 - What is your research question?